Ruta9/GD50/README.md

 # GD50
 A repository to hold projects created by following the Harvard Game Development online course (lua + Love2D, Unity)

+Author of the games and their code is Colton Ogden, cogden@cs50.harvard.edu.
+Assignments and various customizations are made by the author of this repository.

 Games created:
 1. [Pong](https://github.com/Ruta9/GD50/blob/master/README.md#1-pong)
 2. [Flappy Bird](https://github.com/Ruta9/GD50/blob/master/README.md#2-flappy-bird)